The Santa Fe Opera

 Through the years, one thing has stayed the same, even as the grounds have grown and new buildings have sprung up: the unparalleled acoustics.
 They are as fine today as when Crosby and acoustician Jack Purcell rode over the grounds in a Jeep — or as some oral history has it, on horses — and fired guns (or perhaps a yacht cannon) to find the ideal sonic “bowl” in which to site the house.

-Those acoustics have served a vastly varied and still growing repertory: some 2,000 performances of nearly 180 operas by 90 composers, including 18 world premieres, 45 American premieres, and almost every opera by Richard Strauss, to whose works Crosby was devoted.
-The 17th world premiere came in 2021, with The Lord of Cries by composer John Corigliano and librettist Mark Adamo.
-In the 2022 Season, the company will present its 18th world premiere, M. Butterfly by Huang Ruo and David Henry Hwang.
+Those acoustics have served a vastly varied and still growing repertory: some 2,000 performances of nearly 180 operas by 90 composers, including 19 world premieres, 45 American premieres, and almost every opera by Richard Strauss, to whose works Crosby was devoted.
+Since the 2019 Season, the Santa Fe Opera has presented four new works: The Thirteenth Child (2019), The Lord of Cries (2021), M. Butterfly (2022) and Nico Muhly’s world premiere orchestration of Monteverdi’s Orfeo (2023).
+In the 2024 Season, the company presented its 19th world premiere, The Righteous by Gregory Spears and Pulitzer Prize-winning poet Tracy K. Smith.

-Indeed, the Santa Fe Opera’s site is like no other.
+The Santa Fe Opera’s site is like no other.
 Early on, TIME magazine called the complex “one of the handsomest operatic settings in the Western Hemisphere.”
-To The New Yorker, it was a “miracle in the desert.”
+To The New Yorker, it is a “miracle in the desert.”
 More recently, The Washington Post dubbed it a “shining white cloud in the red hills.”
-To The Wall Street Journal, the company “…feels like the Rolls-Royce of American summer opera festivals.”
 And the Philadelphia Inquirer has lauded it as “one of the most beloved venues in the country.”
 With recent major renovations now completed, such tributes carry even more power.

 theater with glowing lights at night with hills in background